| | |

 Comparing Fractions with the Help of Common Numerator

-Simply compare the denominators of fractions with the common numerator to compare them.
+Compare the denominators of fractions with the common numerator to compare them.
 The fraction whose denominator is larger is smaller.

 On the other hand, the fraction will be larger if the denominator is smaller.